Chapter 1 – Introduction

 –Gaston Bachelard, The Psychoanalysis of Fire

 My first memory of pondering the question “what is fire?” came a few years later, sitting around a campfire with Boy Scout Troop 43.
-At that age, I devoted much of my leisure time to tales of intrepid space voyagers who roamed the galaxy, boldly leapt through mysterious time warps, and encountered strange creatures on alien worlds.
-What if, my fourteen-year-old imagination speculated, fire is actually an alien life form?
+At fourteen, I devoted much of my leisure time to tales of intrepid space voyagers who roamed the galaxy, boldly leapt through mysterious time warps, and encountered strange creatures on alien worlds.
+What if, I speculated, fire is actually an alien life form?
 Think of it: fires are born, take in food, grow, give off heat, move about when they can, then eventually die—just like living creatures!
 I can’t remember what my fellow Scouts thought of my idea.
 I thought it brilliant.

 Conceptions of fire